18F/hub/pages/fixit/onboarding.md

 The fixit organizers will survey participants, sift through the collected metrics, and report back:

+* How many people participated?
+* What did the fixit help accomplish for individuals, projects, working groups, and guilds?
 * How many issues did we fix?
+* What is now possible after the fixit that wasn't possible before?
 * What should we do differently in the next fixit?